 Clients using the FDA-approved blood sample home test kits are known only by their PIN, which is associated with the zip code provided at registration.
 When the testing company receives results back from the lab they are logged into a computer.
 If a sample has tested positive, then the result is coded with at least three local referrals for doctors, social service agencies, clinics, or health departments.
 Because phone counseling cannot replace the depth of a face-to-face contact, counselors offer initial support in helping a client with the overwhelming news of a positive result, and then provide these additional referrals for further, more directed follow-up.

 Home testing for HIV is not for everyone.
 You may want the support of a clinic or agency.
 Maybe you are squeamish about handling your own blood.
-And whether you choose to test at home or not, remember that CDC recommends that any negative test should be considered valid only if it occurs at least 6 months since your last exposure to HIV-risk.
+And whether you choose to test at home or not, remember that CDC recommends that any negative test should be considered valid only if it occurs at least 6 months after your last exposure to HIV-risk.
 In other words, if it has been 6 months since the last time you might have been exposed to the HIV virus and your test is negative, you can feel confident that this is an accurate result.

 Centers for Disease Control and Prevention